Meet Alex Caspero

+Vegan summer rolls!
 I fondly like to think of these guys as kitchen sink rolls, mostly because everything and anything can go into them, and they will always taste amazing.
-Also, I like to eat them over my kitchen sink to allow for extra peanuty sauce to drip down my fingers.
+Also, I prefer to eat them over my kitchen sink to allow for extra peanut sauce to drip down my fingers.

 I like to keep a package of rice paper wrappers in the pantry at all times, especially when I have a produce drawer full of vegetable scraps.
 1/2 a pepper here, 1/4 head of cabbage there, throw in 2 scallions, just chop up and add some basil and you are good to go.

 I absolutely adore Vietnamese food.
 There’s a place in St. Louis that I head to at least once a month and always order the exact same thing: an order of fresh spring rolls and the vegetarian pho.
 Thankfully, BL doesn’t get the appeal so I get to enjoy both of the rolls each time we go.